Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Derivation Details for the GPPI Method

 \section{Derivation Details for the GPPI Method}

-In this section, we present the explicit, uniquely solvable steps of the GPPI algorithm in the setting of HJB and MFG problems.
-Subsection~\ref{Appendix5} provides the details for the HJB equation; Subsection~\ref{Appendix3} focuses on the stationary MFG case, and Subsection~\ref{Appendix4} addresses the time-dependent MFG problem.
+\mathfix{In this section, we describe how the subproblems arising at each step of the GPPI framework are formulated and solved for HJB and MFG problems.} \Cref{Appendix5} provides the details for the HJB equation, \Cref{Appendix3} focuses on the stationary MFG case, and \Cref{Appendix4} addresses the time-dependent MFG problem.